 Plan Your Vent Ductwork Route

 Next, plan the bathroom exhaust fan location so that the duct has the shortest and most direct route to the roof or wall vent.
-It's best if the fan is within six feet of the exterior vent cap where all the moist air escapes to the outdoors, with the straightest route possible.
+It's best if the fan unit is within 6 feet of the exterior vent cap where all the moist air escapes to the outdoors, by means of the straightest route possible.
 Longer duct runs make the fan less effective and increase the likelihood of condensation inside the duct.

 You can terminate the duct through the roof or a gable wall or even down through a soffit (if you use a special vent cap).
-Avoid venting through a wall below a soffit (the eave overhang of the roof), as this can trap moisture under the eave overhang.
+But avoid venting through a wall below a soffit (the eave overhang of the roof), as this can trap moisture under the eave overhang.

 Check the Attic